cpsubrian/node-etc/README.md

 Idea
 ----
-Your application probably needs to load configuration from multiple different sources and make them available (with fallbacks) as one object.
+Your application probably needs to load configuration from multiple sources and make them available (with fallbacks) as one object.
 Etc is here to help!
 Etc provides a fairly complete API for loading configuration from a variety of sources, however, its primary intended use case is to load config from (in order of importance): argv, environment, files in `./etc`, and defaults.